rafael-g-depaulo/obsidian-vault/RPG/R20/Spells/Compiled/Errors.md

 - [[Caminhos da Natureza]] Spell should have either "wip" or "spell" tag
 - [[Campo de Força]] Spell should have either "wip" or "spell" tag
 - [[Camuflagem ilusória]] Spell should have either "wip" or "spell" tag
-- [[Canhão de Ervilha]] Spell should have either "wip" or "spell" tag
 - [[Contagion]] Spell should have either "wip" or "spell" tag
 - [[Controlar Plantas]] Spell should have either "wip" or "spell" tag
 - [[Dawn]] Spell should have either "wip" or "spell" tag